kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 I was chasing a bunch of clichés for sure: adventure and freedom and friendship and love.

-And I was chasing a response to the cynicism I had bottled up during my schooling.
+And I was seeking a resolution to the frustration I had bottled up towards my schooling.

 As time went on, I slowly accepted that the faults I saw in my college experience were the faults I saw in myself, reflected across the aisle.
 There were opportunities for growth everywhere.
 I had just neglected them.

 I worked a couple of jobs along the way: waiter, barista, busser, food prep, delivery boy.
 I got a temporary place in a few cities.
 I scrubbed floors and toilets at midnight.
-I'd look at the floor tiles and get the vague feeling that once upon a time I had been a student but that was now a very long time ago.
+I'd look at the black and white floor tiles and get the vague feeling that once upon a time I had been a student but that was now a very long time ago.

 Some people were puzzled when I told them what I had studied.
 I'd say I liked being around food.